-The Central Control Committee (which is also called the Control Commission and previously called the Inspection Committee) is responsible for regulating membership in the Korean Workers’ Party, as well as disciplinary issues involving party member members.
+The Workers’ Party of Korea [WPK] Control Commission (which is also called the Control Committee and previously called the Inspection Committee) is responsible for regulating membership in the WPK, as well as disciplinary issues involving party member members.
 It investigates party members for anti-party and anti-revolutionary activities, party members who violate conditions of party membership, and any violations of the monolithic ideological guidance system.
-The Central Control Committee is also a forum to which provincial and county parties, as well as individual party members, may direct appeals on party rules, procedures or to review an individual party’s member’s status.
+Major disciplinary matters of Party members, such as expulsion of the party, are automatically appealed to the Control Commission.
+Control (inspection) committees exist in provincial, county and city party committees with the Control Commission having ultimate authority.

 The Central Control Committee is one of three power organizations subordinate to the Party Central Committee.
-It is linked to the Organization Guidance Department and the Cadre Affairs Department (which are both subordinate to the CC KWP Secretariat).
+It is links with the Organization Guidance Department and the Cadre Affairs Department (which are both subordinate to the WPK Central Committee).
 Members of the Central Control Committee are elected at a party congress, meeting of party representatives (party conference) or can elected and appointed by the Party Central Committee.

-The role of the Central Control Committee is described in section 28 of Chapter 3 of the KWP Charter:
+The role of the Control Commission is outlined in section 28 of Chapter 3 of the WPK Charter:

 Chong, Bong-ak .
 A Handbook on North Korea (Seoul: Naewoe Press, December 1996) p.
 113